 Sunny Mak is a Medical Geographer with the British Columbia Centre for Disease Control (BCCDC).
 He uses geographic information systems (GIS) mapping and spatial analysis to support disease surveillance, outbreak investigations and research.
 His research expertise includes the development of spatial risk models for vector-borne (e.g. Lyme disease and West Nile virus) and environmental diseases.
 Sunny received his BA and MSc in Geography from the University of British Columbia.

-Michael Otterstatter is a senior scientist and epidemiologist at BCCDC.
+was a senior scientist and epidemiologist at BCCDC.
 He is also an assistant clinical professor in the UBC School of Population & Public Health.
 Michael holds a doctorate from the University of Toronto (2007), as well as MSc (2001) and BSc (1998) degrees from the University of Calgary.

 David Patrick is Director of Research and the medical epidemiology lead for antimicrobial resistance at the BCCDC and a professor in the UBC School of Population and Public Health.
 David is a respected public health leader, researcher and educator with expertise in epidemiology and infectious diseases.
 He was awarded the Cortland Mackenzie Prize for Excellence in Teaching and the James M. Robinson Award for Contributions to Public Health.

-Eleni Galanis is a physician epidemiologist at BCCDC.
+Eleni Galanis (Past participant) is a physician epidemiologist at BCCDC.
 She is also a clinical associate professor in the UBC School of Population & Public Health.
 Eleni obtained her medical degree from the Université de Sherbrooke in 1995 and a master of public health from Harvard University in 1998.
 She trained in family medicine and community medicine at the University of Toronto, and trained in field epidemiology.

 Mayank Singal is a Physician Epidemiologist at the BC Centre for Disease Control, where he leads the vector-borne and zoonotics diseases portfolio.